yereverluvinunclebert/Panzer-OHM-Gauge-VB6/README.md

  * Uses the latest version of the RC6 Cairo framework from Olaf Schmidt.

  During development the RC6 components need to be registered.
 These scripts are used to register.
 Run each by double-clicking on them.
+They are in the BIN folder.

 	RegisterRC6inPlace.vbs
 	RegisterRC6WidgetsInPlace.vbs